tsduck/tsduck/scripts/README.md

 - `build.ps1` : This script builds all TSDuck code, executables and DLL's.

 - `build-java.ps1` : This script builds the Java bindings for TSDuck.
-It is automatically invoked by `build.ps1` and there is no need to explicitly run it.
+It is automatically invoked by the MSBuild project files and there is no need to explicitly run it.

 - `build-installer.ps1` : This script builds the binary installers for TSDuck.
   It automatically invokes `build.ps1`.
 So, to build TSDuck installers from a freshly cloned repository, just run this script.

-- `tsduck.nsi` : This file is an NSIS script to build the binary installers of TSDuck.
-It is used by `build-installer.ps1`.

 - `tsduck.props` : This Visual Studio property file is installed with the TSDuck development environment.
 It is referenced by third-party applications using